adamreupert/fred2plot/README.md

 ```

 ## Usage
-Examples will follow once the user interface is working out.
-Here is a small preview of the current state:
+Examples will follow once the user interface is fully functioning.
+Here is a small preview of the current state of the UI:

 ![alt text](Github/example.png "Preview UI")